savoirtech/apache-karaf-langchain4j-demo/README.md

 ### API

 The Application Programming Interface module contains our user facing interface.
-Note that we do not directly expose LangChain4J structures to end users OR structure of AI Services, our clients do not need to be concerned with those implementation details.
+Note that we do not directly expose LangChain4J OR AI Services structures to end users, our clients do not need to be concerned with those implementation details.

 ``` java